 Possessive: your, our, her, etc.

-Extra points for choosing a name with alliteration!
-(Best Buy, Constant Contact, Merry Maids)
+Extra points for alliteration—unless it sounds too flippant for your brand (Best Buy, Constant Contact, Merry Maids)

 Niche vocabulary

-Search for less-common words associated with an industry, trade, or subject (math terms, nautical terms, types of flowers).
+Search for less-common words associated with an industry, trade, or subject (math terms, nautical terms, types of rocks, people on the Mayflower).

 Mythological names